jacob-moses/jacob-moses.github.io/cv.md

 Submitted:

-- Under review at _Isis_: “Authenticity and Authentication in Sex-Reassignment Surgery: Judgments on the Birth and Death of the Gender Identity Clinic at Johns Hopkins Hospital, 1965–1979”
+- Under review, “Authenticity and Authentication in Sex-Reassignment Surgery: Judgments on the Birth and Death of the Gender Identity Clinic at Johns Hopkins Hospital, 1965–1979”

 In Preparation: